christian759/voting-bricks/README.md

 **Blockchain-Based Voting System**

--This repository contains a Go-based implementation of a simple blockchain voting system.
+- This repository contains a Go-based implementation of a simple blockchain voting system.
 The system allows voters to vote for one of three presidential candidates using a SHA-256 hash to ensure the integrity of the voting process.

 **Table of Contents**
 - Overview